 Ticketmaster Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Ticketmaster Data Breach

-By Stephen Lawson.
-Last Updated 26th August 2021.
+By Meg Sosa.
+Last updated 14th March 2022.
 This guide is going to explain when you could be entitled to compensation following a Ticketmaster data breach, what harm a breach could cause and how much compensation might be payable.

 Since we’ve moved into the digital era that we now live in, buying things online has become more and more common.
 One of the first industries to benefit from online sales was the music industry because of the ease of selling tickets via websites and apps.
 While the process is a lot easier now, it does mean that you need to divulge a lot of personal information to the ticket selling website.

-To help protect us all, the General Data Protection Regulation (or GDPR) was introduced.
-In conjunction with the Data Protection Act 2018, it provides individuals (or data subjects) with a level of control over how their information is used.
+To help protect us all, the General Data Protection Regulation (or GDPR) was enacted into UK law by the Data Protection Act 2018, to provide individuals (or data subjects) with a level of control over how their information is used.

 Additionally, companies who use your information (data controllers) have to tell you why they want it and must ask for your permission.
 They also have an obligation to keep your data safe.